 “By the age of two, Ryan was very buoyant and could swim,” Katy recounted.
 “He loved the water so much, we got him on a swimming summer league when he was around four years old.
 It was around the age of eight that Ryan started talking about his dream of becoming an Olympic swimmer.”

-While Katy knew learning how to swim was an important life skill for each of her children to have, she realized the benefits of swimming lessons didn’t stop there.
+While Katy knew learning how to swim was an important life skill for each of her children to have, she realized the benefits of swim lessons didn’t stop there.
 In addition to water safety, her kids were learning other important life lessons—lessons like having perseverance, dedication, and the courage to dive into new experiences and reach for your goals.

 “Swimming has been such a big part of our family’s life, and I’m so glad I made the decision to enroll my kids in lessons when they were little” Katy mentioned.
 “Stories of drowning are devastating, and swimming is a skill every child must have.
 The education swim lessons provide is invaluable for parents and their children.
 Plus, swimming is an activity that families can enjoy together for a lifetime.”